-Proposal (CONCATENATE-SEQUENCE-AGAIN:GENERALIZE):
+Proposal (CONCATENATE-SEQUENCE-AGAIN: GENERALIZE):

-- Remove from make-sequence, merge, map and concatenate the requirement that "An error of type type-error must be signaled if the result-type is neither a recognizable subtype of list, nor a recognizable subtype of vector." - Specify that if a type specifier is a recognizable subtype of sequence, and is recognized by the implementation as specifying a concrete subtype of sequence, then a sequence of the specified type is returned from coerce, concatenate, make-sequence, map and merge, subject to the constraints on the type specifier agreeing with the required length of the result sequence.
+- Remove from make-sequence, merge, map and concatenate the requirement that "An error [of type type-error] must be1 signaled if the result-type is neither a recognizable subtype of list, nor a recognizable subtype of vector." - Specify that if a type specifier is not a recognizable subtype of sequence, or is a recognizable subtype of (or list vector) but not of either list or vector, then an error [of type type-error] must be signaled. - Specify that if a type specifier is a recognizable subtype of sequence, but not a recognizable subtype of any of the types (or list vector), list or vector, then the consequences are unspecified.